Are you looking to eat for better digestion? If you’re dealing with excess gas, bloating, diarrhea and/or constipation, I’m sure this is a big goal!

 I appeared on The Social where I talked about foods that help and hurt digestion, and some easy strategies that you can use to reduce any unpleasant digestive symptoms or discomfort.
 You can watch the segment by clicking here or on the image below.

 To figure out what’s causing digestive distress, the first step is to keep a food and symptom journal for one to two weeks.
 We go about our lives, not paying much attention to what we eat, so keeping this journal can help bring your awareness to your body, and help you identify patterns between what you’re eating and when symptoms like gas or bloating occur.

 If you find it really challenging to identify a culprit or if it seems like everything causes digestive issues, following the Low FODMAP Diet, which is an elimination diet, can help you reduce symptoms and feel better.
 Research shows that the Low FODMAP Diet helps over 75% of people with IBS relieve digestive symptoms.
 FODMAPs are poorly digested short-chained sugars.
 When consumed they can ferment in the digestive system leading to gas, bloating, discomfort, pain, diarrhea and/or constipation.

 The diet has been designed to be followed for 2 to 6 weeks, at which point you begin adding back in those high FODMAP foods that you temporarily eliminated.
 This is quite an effective but complicated approach, so it’s best to work with an expert registered dietitian during this process.
-If you need more help getting started with the diet, or making sure you’re following it right, grab this free guide:

 Low FODMAP Cooking Tips